The Pulse of Art

 Course Structure

 Each class is 1.5 hours and most are co-taught by the leaders, an art historian/curator and a physician-scientist, in a conference room at the medical school.
 The size of the class is limited to 20 students.
 Each session is designed around significant works of art selected to focus on key topics relevant for students and practicing physicians.
 In addition to careful observation, the students engage in activities to enhance oral communication and evidence-based opinions.
 At the conclusion of each session, the students discuss a major social or ethical question related to the topic that was developed during the session.
-For example, after the session centered on Thomas Eakin’s iconic painting, The Gross Clinic, in which the surgeon, Dr. Samuel Gross is depicted heroically performing surgery to save the limb of a young boy, the students are asked “Who are today’s medical heroes?”
+For example, after the session centered on Thomas Eakin’s iconic painting, The Gross Clinic, in which the surgeon, Dr. Samuel Gross is depicted heroically performing surgery to save the limb of a young boy, the students are asked “Who are your medical heroes?”
 After the session devoted to epidemics and communicable diseases, the students discuss the tension physicians feel when confronted with the need to protect the health of a population while remaining an advocate for their individual patients.
 In particular, they discuss the importance of resisting the demands of the state when they conflict with the physician’s oath.

 Because the course is an elective, there are no assigned readings; however, the leaders bring many important books on the history of medicine to each class for review, and relevant sources are recommended for voluntary reading on each topic.